tomahg/Gulla.Episerver.AutomaticImageDescription/doc/attributes/CustomAttribute.md

 # Creating your own attributes
 New attributes may be created inheriting from the abstract base class `BaseImageDetailsAttribute`.
-You must then override any of the following attributes, to indicate what kind of resources your attribute needs
+You must then override one or more of the following attributes, to indicate what kind of resources your attribute needs.

 ``` C#
 /// <summary>